Well, I’m sure we all share similar feelings after what were probably some of the most influential hours of snowboarding of the past decade.

 I don’t think my heart has raced that much at 6AM since my first girlfriend stayed over for the night and there was probably around the same amount of groaning (mostly in disappointment) as well…

-So Sage Kotsenberg took out the gold with young Norselad Ståle Sandbech taking home the silverwear and McMorris junior taking home a rare bronze to show MTV next season.
+So Sage Kotsenberg took out the gold in the Olympic Slopestyle with young Norselad Ståle Sandbech taking home the silverwear and McMorris junior taking home a rare bronze to show MTV next season.
 If there’s a rider that is going to be the best spokesperson for snowboarding in the next coming weeks and months it has to be Sage.
 A rider that has proved again and again that he’ll speak out about the issues that are facing snowboarding.
 A rider that embodies the fun that we all have when we ride.
 But do I think he deserved the medal for his run?
 Probably not.

 Whilst I’m incredibly stoked to see a rider breaking out against the ‘robotic’ competition style that many people point out as being the death of snowboarding, we have to remember that style is only one of the 5 overall judging criteria.
 These criteria were sculpted with input from people like Terje Haakonsen, Daniel Franck and Greg Johnson (founder of the IJF) and whilst the FIS probably have some weird criteria they picked up reading a French pre-medieval newspaper, the criteria are more or less the same.